NCAR/GeoCAT/pages/citation.md

 [https://doi.org/10.5065/a8pp-4358](https://doi.org/10.5065/a8pp-4358), provides a persistent link to the GeoCAT web page, and can be used to cite the GeoCAT project as a whole.

-In addition, each GeoCAT tool is assigned a separate Digital Object Identifier (DOI) per version to allow users to access older releases.
+In addition, each GeoCAT tool is assigned a separate DOI per version to allow users to access older releases.
 This ensures that users are not only able to cite the specific software version through DOIs but are also able to download & use the corresponding release for reproducibility purposes.

 If you author a paper that involves data analysis and/or visualization performed with the use of any GeoCAT software, we would like to ask you to please cite GeoCAT software toolkits you used.
 This helps